1. About us

 4.6.
 We may process information relating to transactions, e.g. purchases of tickets, that you enter into through our site ("transaction data").
-The transaction data may include your email address and the transaction details.
+Some of this data is received from our payment service provider, Stripe Payments Europe Ltd. The transaction data may include your email address and the transaction details.
 The transaction data may be processed for the purpose of facilitating the supply of the purchased goods and/or services and keeping proper records of those transactions.
 The legal basis for this processing is our legitimate interests, namely our interest in the proper administration of our site and business.

 4.7.
 We may process information that you provide to us for the purpose of subscribing to one or more of our our notification services described in this sub-section 4.7 ("notification data").
 The legal basis for this processing is consent.